vortex314/microAkka/README.md

 - Arduino : see [akkaArduino](https://github.com/vortex314/akkaArduino)  (  ESP8266 )

 ### History
+#### v0.4 Akka Scala scheduling aligned
+- implement same logic for scheduling actor/mailbox through dispatcher. using a workqueue that is queueing mailboxes fo execution, if they were not scheduled yet.

 #### v0.3 Multi thread
 - added multi-thread to dispatcher on same mailbox.
 Creates a semaphore for controlling access to actorcell and actor.
 - Per thread copy of receiving and sending message.
 Enables building messages in actor based on common Msg object

 #### v0.2 FreeRTOS
 aligned all code on Linux, ESP8266 and ESP32 to use FreeRTOS API : timers, queues,semaphores.
 Shoudl enable other microcontrollers where the RTOS has been ported.
 MQTT and System actor is a per platform implementation